JTech-Labs/MonumentalMountain/README.md

 ## Releases

 For the downloads please go to the [*`releases`*](https://github.com/JTech-Labs/MonumentalMountain/releases) section of the repo and just run the executable for your respective OS (currently only Windows).
-Alpha releases will be codenamed `"Quantum Rock"`; Beta releases will be codenamed `"Small Stone"`; and Stable releases will have their own codename.
+Alpha releases will be codenamed `"Quantum Rock"`, Beta releases will be codenamed `"Small Stone"`, and Stable releases will have their own codename.

 From v0.0.2 the way the code worked and was organised got remade which will help boost development speed.
-The v0.0.2r is the same as previous just replaced with the new code format.
+The v0.0.2Alpha-r is the same as previous just replaced with the new code format.
+All packages before v0.0.2Alpha-r where made with [pyInstaller](https://pyinstaller.org), all packeges after this one are make with [Nuitka](https://nuitka.net).

 ## In game